lu15gv/iOS-app-size-reduction-cheat-sheet/README.md

     - Inspect it.
     - Remove duplicate asstes from your assets catalog, or your bundles.
     - Remove or exclude from Release files that don't contribute to the final version of the .ipa.
 For example README.md, JSON mockups, etc.
+- If you have string files (eg Localizables), remove the comments.
+Thanks [uber-mahyar2](https://github.com/uber-mahyar2) for the advice.

 # Build Settings
 ### Clang